 Newsletters are not required to be published by PTPC.
-Two newsletters were produced in Winter and Spring of 2020.
-They were distributed electronically to all school districts (through the superintendent) and to other education stakeholders in Alaska.
+A newsletter was produced in FY 2024: Professional Communications and the PTPC.
 These newsletters were also distributed as part of the Department of Education and Early Development's weekly Information Exchange Newsletter.
 They are also posted to the PTPC homepage (http://education.alaska.gov/ptpc/).
 Paper copies of the newsletter are available upon request.